Steal This Blog! SEO 2.0 Goes Creative Commons

 Any person who ever has checked their broken links will notice how many blogs disappear for manifold reasons.

 Even WordPress security professionals get hacked in retaliation by malicious hackers.
-This has happened to a blog of mine too.
+This has happened to my art blog.

 Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)